polibacorse/polibacorse-os-backgrounds/README.md

-# fedora-workstation-backgrounds
+# polibacorse-os-backgrounds

-The standard backgrounds in Fedora Workstation
+The standard backgrounds in Poliba Corse OS